aidennyu/Java-Game/README.md

 - Character and character collision detection
 - Health points and death checking

-There will be more to come:
-This is far from done...
+There will be more to come: this is far from done...